 But, you’re not at the seaside anymore, so please give your hair a break.

 Excessive washing in the winter months only deepens the problem with dryness, leading to problems with itchy and flaky scalp, which then cause the appearance of dandruff.
 And no one is particularly fond of that problem, are they?
-Over washing your hair will remove the natural oils from its surface, and they are essential for keeping your hair moisturized and protected.
+Over washing your hair will remove the natural oils from its surface, and they are essential for keeping your hair moisturized.

 If you have troubles with this, and you don’t know how to reduce the number of times you wash your hair a week, try to slowly move the timeline – for example, if you washed you hair every two days, try extending it to three days.